395t/coding-assignment-week-3-nln-2/README.md

 ### Dataset

 Tweet part-of-speech tagging is a natural language processing dataset focusing on tagging words.
-The dataset is relatively small (1000 training, 327 validation, and 500 testing tweets), which make it suitable for us to study the generalization ability of the trained model.
+The dataset is relatively small (1000 training, 327 validation, and 500 testing tweets), which makes it suitable for us to study the generalization ability of the trained model.

 ### Code